o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-cgp-jira-automatic-and-manual-submit-modes.md

 description: null
 title: Automatic and Manual Submit Modes
 ---
-# Automatic and Manual Submit Modes<a name="cloud-canvas-cloud-gem-defect-reporter-cgp-jira-automatic-and-manual-submit-modes"></a>
+# Automatic and Manual Submit Modes {#cloud-canvas-cloud-gem-defect-reporter-cgp-jira-automatic-and-manual-submit-modes}

 The following sections describe the automatic and manual submit modes in greater detail\.

-## Automatic Mode<a name="cloud-canvas-cloud-gem-defect-reporter-cgp-jira-automatic-mode"></a>
+## Automatic Mode {#cloud-canvas-cloud-gem-defect-reporter-cgp-jira-automatic-mode}

 Automatic Jira ticket submit mode has the following workflow: